April 5, 2020

 The school promotes growth and development through a therapeutic multi-disciplinary approach.
 Three main centers, staffed by Special Education teachers, Speech/Language Pathologists and support staff, offer a diverse and intensive learning experience designed to meet the individual needs of each child.

-Established in 1960 to provide educational services to an unserved population of children with special needs, the school has been certified since 1981 by the Nonpublic Schools Division of the California State Department of Education.
-Owned and operated by Assistance League, students are referred by four local school districts, Hueneme, Ocean View, Oxnard and Rio.
+Established in 1960 to provide educational services to an unserved population of children with special needs, the school has been certified since 1981 by the Nonpublic Schools Division of the California Department of Education.
+Owned and operated by Assistance League, students are referred by four local school districts.

 The gift of early intervention is difficult, if not impossible, to assess.
 However, based on the overwhelming number of letters and comments received from grateful parents, it is clear that the work done at the Assistance League School has life-long implications on the development and progress of every child who attends the school.
-The teachers and other professionals at the school work actively and effectively to prepare children to integrate into first grade classrooms and the communities in which they live.
+At the school, the special education teachers and therapists work as a team to actively and effectively prepare the children to integrate into kindergarten classrooms in their communities.

 June is an exciting time of the year for families and students at Assistance League School.
 Cameras and smart phones are busy snapping pictures of the graduation celebration as teachers praise students for their hard work and academic accomplishments.
 The graduating five and six year olds have been working hard to improve their speech and language skills, fine motor skills, academic readiness skills and social and emotional skills.